pyca/cryptography/docs/hazmat/primitives/asymmetric/serialization.rst

 OpenSSH Public Key
 ~~~~~~~~~~~~~~~~~~

-The format used by OpenSSH to store public keys as specified in :rfc:`4253`.
+The format used by OpenSSH to store public keys, as specified in :rfc:`4253`.

 Currently, only RSA public keys are supported.
 Any other type of key will
 result in an exception being thrown.